 - RIA Management – Responsible for overall administration of the Awards programme.
 Initial screening of Judge Applications and Award Submissions will be done by the RIA to ensure the information provided is complete and relevant.
 The RIA is also responsible for ensuring that the RIA Leadership Awards’ conflicts of interest policy is upheld (see below).

-The Assessment Period will take place from April 14 to May 15, 2020.
+The Assessment Period will take place from mid-April to mid-May, 2021.
+Judges will independently assess each submission based on three equally-weighted themes, by using a standardized and transparent scoring framework, evaluation criteria, and scorecard.
 Judges will submit their scorecards to RIA to compile the results.
-Judges will assess each submission based on three equally weighted themes, by using a standardized and transparent scoring framework, evaluation criteria, and scorecard.

 - Conflicts of Interest – Judges must sign an agreement to declare their commitment to operating in an unbiased manner.
 Judges will be automatically recused from assessing submissions in a category if they or their firm or sister firm/ subsidiary are among the Entries.